miracleezekiel/Home-Surveillance-Ecommerce-Analysis/findings.md

 ### Duplicate Assessment

-A duplicate-record assessment was performed using a combination of Title, Brand, MPN, and UPC fields.
+Duplicate-record validation was performed using a combination of Title, Brand, MPN, and UPC fields.

+Initial assessment indicates reviewed records are unique and no duplicate records were identified during validation.

-Repeated field names were identified within the dataset structure; however, these appear to represent duplicated columns rather than duplicated records.
+Repeated field names observed within the dataset appear to represent duplicated columns or dataset design choices rather than duplicate records.

-No records have been removed at this stage.
+No records have been removed.

 ### Current Validation Scope